How Caregivers Can Help with Medicare Plan Options During the Annual Election Period

 Joining a Medicare Advantage plan during AEP means that coverage takes effect on January 1 of the following year.
 If the beneficiary already has a Medicare Advantage plan and would like to join a different one, then the beneficiary is automatically disenrolled from the old plan when the new coverage begins.
 No additional action is necessary when it comes to switching plans.
 The beneficiary should receive a letter from the new plan after enrollment, stating when the plan’s coverage will begin.

 Conversely, you can drop a Medicare Advantage plan and return to Original Medicare coverage during the AEP.
-You have another chance to do this during the Medicare Advantage Disenrollment Period, from January 1 to February 14 every year.
+You have another chance to do this during the Medicare Advantage Open Enrollment Period (OEP), from January 1 to March 31 every year.
 Original Medicare doesn’t include prescription drug coverage, so you can add a stand-alone Medicare Prescription Drug Plan during this period as well.

 As a member of a Medicare Advantage plan, the beneficiary continues paying the Part B premium in addition to any premium the Medicare Advantage plan may charge.